Seven Students Injured in Jackson County School Bus Crash on Route 21

 Unfortunately, careless or reckless driving often does cause serious harm to drivers, passengers and pedestrians.

-If you or your child suffered a severe injury or lost a loved one in a reckless driving accident, contact the car accident lawyers at The Bell Law Firm right away to find out if you are entitled to compensation.
+If you or your child suffered a severe injury or lost a loved one in a reckless driving accident, contact the car accident lawyers at Stewart Bell, PLLC right away to find out if you are entitled to compensation.

 We will explain your legal options in a free consultation and you will not be charged legal or attorney's fees unless we obtain a fair settlement or favorable verdict.